 Between the erect giant steel posts of the border fence lie small gaps a couple of inches apart.
 It is this space where they installed the seesaws.

 Their work is located at Sunland Park, nine miles northwest of El Paso, on the 18 feet slats border wall between Mexico and the United States.
 It is at this site where the US Border Patrol detained about 300 migrants1 from Mexico.

 In 2009, the two architects came up with the idea of a seesaw on the border wall of the United States and Mexico, after reading the Secure Fence Act of 20062.
 The two started to brainstorm on different ways to subvert the concept of a border wall and its effects.
-The wall was supposed to join people who are separated literally by the steel wall.
+The wall was supposed to join people who were separated literally by the steel wall.

-Initial plans saw the erection of a large screen on both sides of the wall and beckon the audience to watch, or converting the wall into an interactive carillon.
+Initial plans saw the erection of a large screen on both sides of the wall and beckoned the audience to watch or convert the wall into an interactive carillon.

-Fast forward to January 2019, they again revisited their idea from ten years ago and decided that their original concept, named Teeter-totter Wall, would be the most viable and easiest to pull off.
+Fast forward to January 2019; they again revisited their idea from ten years ago.
+They decided that their original concept, named Teeter-totter Wall, would be the most viable and easiest to pull off.

 For many years, Rael and his family have been living at the borderland raised in the San Luis Valley in Colorado.
 He can trace his family tree back before even the state became a part of Mexico.
 The landscape has refined his art and caused him to have a different perspective on architecture — everything from color to location to material influences how people interact with objects.

 The duo collaborated with the architectural firm Colectivo Chopekealongside steelworkers in Ciudad Juarez to construct the materials.
 They started to erect the wall without asking for permission or informing news outlets.